Back to Explore opera

-Why do we programme concert stagings?
+Why concert stagings?

 “Opera North has made a grand success of its concert hall productions of some of the biggest beasts in the operatic zoo” — The Sunday Times